crazerly/lan-messenger/README.md

 # LAN Messenger

-A messenger app to connect to users over the same network.
+A messenger app to connect users over the same network.

 ## Features